 Description: The course is designed for students with some previous experience of the language.
 The main focus of the course is on language acquisition and development in the four primary language skills: listening, speaking, reading and writing.
-This course continues the extensive exploration of the literature as recommended by the IB curriculum.
-The material extends from everyday oral exchanges to literary texts, and is related to the culture concerned.
-Students must sit the Standard Level or Higher Level IB Examination.
+This course continues the extensive exploration of the literature as

+Standard Level or Higher Level IB Examination.